DIANNE'S COUNCIL EXPERIENCE

 COMMUNITY RELATIONSHIPS

-- I support Red Deer and community initiatives as we build a strong community together and as a welcoming and inclusive City.
-Together, we must stand against intolerance and divisiveness.
-I have participated in on-line learning sessions from the City of Edmonton - understanding hate crimes and what can divide us as a community.
-We recognize and value organizations such as the Care for Newcomers, the Central Alberta Immigrant Women's Association (CAIWA), the African Caribbean Centre of Central Alberta, the many cultural organizations and community associations, and Catholic Social Services in our community who all provide supports, services and information for newcomers to Red Deer.
-In conversations with non-caucasian citizens who have experienced racism, and which is disturbing, it is a reminder that we must continue to state that hate of any kind is not welcome in our city.
-In my interactions with individuals, I know, and recognize so many Red Deer citizens champion the values of respect, inclusion, kindness and to be a welcoming community.
+I support Red Deer and community initiatives as we build a strong community together and as a welcoming and inclusive City.
+The Truth and Reconciliation findings have lead us and will continue to lead us to important community work with the Indigenous community citizens in the years to come.
+I commit my leadership to this important work.
+We must stand against intolerance and divisiveness.
+I have participated in on-line learning sessions from the City of Edmonton, to understand hate crimes and divide us as a community.
+I recognize and value organizations such as Care for Newcomers, the Central Alberta Immigrant Women's Association (CAIWA), the African Caribbean Centre of Central Alberta, the many cultural organizations and community associations, and Catholic Social Services, all who all provide supports, services and information for newcomers to Red Deer.
+In conversations with citizens who have experienced racism, which is disturbing, it is a reminder that we must continue to reiterate that hate of any kind is not welcome in our city.
+In my interactions with citizens, I recognize that community members champion the values of respect, inclusion, kindness and to be a welcoming community.

 CORE SERVICES WITHIN OUR COMMUNITY AND OTHER MUNICIPAL ISSUES